-Parents might be wondering why their adolescent is struggling and how they can help.
-UNC Health psychologist Samantha Pflum, PhD, provided some insight and advice.
+UNC Health psychologist Samantha Pflum, PhD, offers some insight and advice.

 “Being younger doesn’t mean that they aren’t able to understand what’s going on or to reflect on how that makes them feel,” Dr. Pflum says.